jgraph/www.diagrams.net-source/pages/integrations.md

 The [draw.io app for GitHub](https://github.com/apps/draw-io-app) lets you authorise access to individual repositories, and will replace the older OAuth authorisation method.

+### Notion integration

+With the [draw.io for Notion extension in the chrome web store](https://chrome.google.com/webstore/detail/drawio-for-notion/plhaalebpkihaccllnkdaokdoeaokmle), you can [embed and edit diagrams directly within your Notion pages](/blog/drawio-notion.html).
+This browser extension works in Google Chrome, Opera and Microsoft Edge.

 ## 3rd-party integrations

 The following integrations are not directly provided by the diagrams.net team.
 The Atlassian integrations are built by us, but provided via an Atlassian partner.